-How did the team conduct the study?
+How did the PALISADE team conduct the study?

-What were the findings of the study?
+What were the results of the PALISADE study?

 At the end of the trial, 67 per cent of the children and teenagers who received the medication were able to tolerate a small amount of peanuts.
 The dose at which no allergy symptoms appeared was equivalent to about two peanut kernels.

 Only four per cent of the participants who received the placebo were able to tolerate two peanut kernels without symptoms.

 However, treatment with AR101 caused adverse effects such as gastrointestinal, skin and respiratory problems.
 As a result, one in ten patients withdrew early from the study.